livewires/js-coding/worksheets/02-forms-and-events.md

 ## Challenge

 You now know how to select elements with `JS`, get their values, even trigger events when a user interacts with them.
-Try writing some code that when the submit button is pressed the page pops up an alert saying `Hello #{name}` taking their name from a text input.
+Try writing some code that when the submit button is pressed the page pops up an alert saying `Hello {name}` taking their name from a text input to display instead of `{name}`.

 You can create a text input like this: